cgoehl/circuit-web-synth-editor/README.md

 The values follow an order quite close to the circuit PDF table.

-Look at the html file on order attributes of <input/> and </select> to see the order for each values.
+Look at the html file on order attributes of *input* and *select* to see the order for each values.

 There are 308 values for synth's data.